 New Caledonia's government collapses over independence, nickel unrest

-SYDNEY, Feb 3 (Reuters) - The coalition government in New Caledonia, a French territory in the Pacific, has collapsed after pro-independence politicians resigned, citing persistent economic issues and unrest over the sale of nickel assets, local media reported on Wednesday.
+SYDNEY, Feb 3 (Reuters) - A coalition government in New Caledonia, a French territory in the Pacific, collapsed on Tuesday after pro-independence politicians resigned, citing persistent economic issues and unrest over the sale of nickel assets.

 The South Pacific archipelago, 1,200 km (750 miles) east of Australia, has been gripped by riots over the sale process of Brazilian mining giant Vale's VALE3.SA local nickel business, with protesters saying a locally led offer had been unfairly overlooked.

-New Caledonia, with a population of about 290,000, is also grappling with the question of decolonisation after twice rejecting independence votes in 2018 and 2020.
-A third independence referendum to separate from France is due by the end of next year.
+New Caledonia, with a population of about 290,000, is also grappling with the question of decolonisation.
+The island chain enjoys a large degree of autonomy but depends heavily on France for matters such as defence and education.

+Referendums in 2018 and 2020 both rejected independence.
+A third referendum due by the end of next year should finally settle the issue, under the terms of a 1998 agreement with France.

+Five pro-independence politicians, who are members of the pro-independent Kanak and Socialist National Liberation Front (FLNKS), in the 11-member executive have resigned.

 New Caledonia is the world's fourth-largest nickel producer, behind Indonesia, the Philippines and Russia.
 Demand for nickel, mainly used in making stainless steel, is expected to grow rapidly as a raw material in electric vehicle batteries.